flevi29/steam-smurf/README.md

 Do you have a _"smurf"_ account?
-Does the whole process of logging off, waiting, copy-pasting/remembering login info, logging in, waiting and so on bother you?
+Does the whole process of logging off, waiting, copy-pasting/remembering login information, logging in, waiting and so on bother you?

 You don't have to go through that.